Trainwreck: P.I. Moms

 Trainwreck: P.I.
 Moms is a 2025 American documentary film directed by Phil Bowman.
 It appeared on Netflix on July 22, 2025 as part of the Trainwreck series.

+Synopsis

 The film revisits the rise and fall of a short-lived reality show P.I.
 Moms, a show about suburban mothers working as private investigators in California.
 The documentary predominantly focuses on the show's creator, former police officer and convicted criminal Chris Butler.

+Production and reception

 The documentary features interviews with cast members and producers of the reality show and journalists that covered the show at the time.
 It follows how the show unraveled after a 2011 This American Life investigation exposed Butler's ties to illegal activity and drug busts.
 By August 2025, the documentary received 4.8 million views.